biologyscience/overtone/README.md

 # OverTone
-A free and open-source Music Player for all your local music files !
+A free and open source Music Player for all your local music files !

 # About
 - Has Discord Rich Presence support.